BSData/argatoria/README.md

 [![Contributors](https://img.shields.io/github/contributors/argatoria.svg?style=flat-square)](https://github.com/BSData/argatoria/graphs/contributors)
 [![Commit activity the past year](https://img.shields.io/github/commit-activity/y/BSData/argatoria.svg?style=flat-square)](https://github.com/BSData/argatoria/pulse/monthly)

-__What is this?__

-Files for Argatoria Wargame that allows for creation of an army in BattleScribe.

 __Important__

 Army composition works properly only when you set a "Cost Limits" when creating a rooster!

 __I found a bug / I'd do something differently__

 * Drop me an email - you can find the address in the ReadMe file when you create a new army
 * [Open Issue directly][] (```New Issue```) - you need a GitHub account and then can track progress (get notifications on it!), comment (i.e. answer our questions) and help us better!

 * __I'd just like to contact you.__

   Then join us on Argatoria Discord and drop us a line on #battlescribe channel

   [![Chat on Discord](https://img.shields.io/discord/1085186335234600980?style=popout-square)](https://discord.com/channels/1085186335234600980/)

 ## Links ##